techlowneko/techlowneko/README.md

 ## Beyond code

 I enjoy building computers, 3D printing, creative writing, and learning by doing.
-Current tea favorite: Yunnan Black Treasure.
+I NEED nature!
+If I spend too much time away from the forest I feel myself start to slowly die inside.
+I love watching all the wildlife stroll by my window from turkey to deer and the occasional fox or porcupine.
+Also, my current favorite tea is Yunnan Black Treasure!

 ## From aircraft to software